 Azerbaijan marks National Revival Day

-In early February 1988 the Armenians carried out revolts in the Nagorny Karabakh region of Azerbaijan and even raised a question to join those lands to Armenia.
+In early February 1988, Armenians carried out revolts in Nagorno-Karabakh region of Azerbaijan and even raised the issue of joining those lands with Armenia.

-November 17 is marked as the Day of National Revival since 1992.
+November 17 has been marked as the Day of National Revival since 1992.